kicco73/graphdb-docker/README.md

 $ make build-preload

-To finally run graphdb instance:
+To finally run graphdb instance, WAIT UNTIL THE PREVIOUS DOCKER FINISHES ITS JOB, then issue:

 $ make run